json-everything/json-everything/json-everything.net/wwwroot/md/schema-datagen.md

 If a format is specified, it will be used.

-If a format is not specified, Bogus's Lorem Ipsum generator is used to create some nice garbage (but oddly readable) garbage text.
+If a format is not specified, Bogus's Lorem Ipsum generator is used to create some nice (but oddly readable) garbage text.

 ### Numerics